Three staff furlough days worked into the current budget would be reduced to two under a proposal by Superintendent Michael Hinojosa.

 Also included on Wednesday's work session agenda is a discussion relating to board member Kathleen Angelucci's desire to censure fellow board member David Banks.

-Angelucci alleged in July that Banks has routinely violated a number of board ethics policies, including improperly contacting officials at Lassiter High School, where the child of one of his political opponents is a student.
+Angelucci alleged in July that Banks a number of board ethics policies, including improperly contacting officials at Lassiter High School, where the child of one of his political opponents is a student.

-Angelucci was granted a delay in formalizing her proposal at the August work session.
+Angelucci was granted a delay at the August work session.

-Banks, who was re-elected in July, has hotly denied the charges.
+Banks, in July, has hotly denied the charges.